sparkerrecipes/sparkerrecipes.github.io/_recipes/baked-salmon-with-smoky-sweet-rub.md

 * ⅛ teaspoon ground cumin

 ### Directions
-* Preheat the over to 400.
+* Preheat the oven to 400.
 Line a sheet pan with parchment paper and brush lightly with oil.
 * Drizzle salmon with olive oil, then apply dry rub to the top.
 * Bake for 15 minutes.